habdelra/ember-fastboot-deploy/README.md

 var fastbootDeploy = new FastBootDeploy({
   deploySecret: process.env.FASTBOOT_DEPLOY_SECRET,
   s3BucketUrl: process.env.FASTBOOT_PKG_S3_BUCKET_URL,
-  fastbootPkgName: process.env.FASTBOOT_PKG_NAME // This is a package name that will be downloaded from S3 at startup if no ember application package is found on the local filesystem, e.g. fastboot-build.tar.gz
+  fastbootPkgName: process.env.FASTBOOT_PKG_NAME, // This is a package name that will be downloaded from S3 at startup if no ember application package is found on the local filesystem, e.g. fastboot-build.tar.gz
+  afterDeploy: function() {
+    // Do something after the fastboot package has been deployed, like purge the CDN cache
+  }
 });

 var app = express();